Fresno State offers nationally recognized residencies in partnership with school districts

 Resident supports provided:

-Small cohort size (between 14 and 16 residents)
+Small cohort size (between 7 and 20 residents)

-Experienced bilingual mentor teachers
+Experienced mentor teachers

 District led professional learning community